 How old are you?

 Who are your favorite authors?

-Tamora Pierce, Holly Black, J.R.R.
-Tolkien, Elif Şafak, Hilary Mantel, Anne Rice, Roshani Chokshi, Isabel Allende, Junot Díaz, Martha Wells, Eloise Jarvis McGraw, Vladimir Nabovok, Scott Lynch, Bram Stoker, Halide Edip Adıvar, Orhan Pamuk…
+Tamora Pierce, Isabel Allende, Roshani Chokshi, Holly Black, Sarah J. Maas, Marie Rutkoski, J.R.R.
+Tolkien, Elif Şafak, Hilary Mantel, Anne Rice, Junot Díaz, Martha Wells, Eloise Jarvis McGraw, Vladimir Nabovok, Scott Lynch, Bram Stoker, Orhan Pamuk…